jesusjmiranda/Finance-Tracker/README.md

 This will be a simple finance portfolio site that I will be using to practice getting data from web-based APIs.

-The development of this site has finished but I'm having the hardest time hosting it on Heroku.
+The development of this site has finished and it is being removed from live servers on Heroku.

 ## Features: